Consumer medicine information

 When to get a new inhaler.

 Patients should be advised to get a new inhaler when the dose counter or indicator shows the number 20.
-They should stop using the inhaler when the counter or indicator shows 0 as any puffs left in the device may not be enough to release a full actuation.
+They should stop using the inhaler when the counter or indicator shows 0 as any actuations left in the device may not be enough to release a full actuation.

 Additional instructions for specific groups of patients.